Performed by a Medical Doctor

 Topical creams contain active immune enhancers that stimulate the production of substances such as interferon and other cytokines.

-It is recommended to apply the cream at night and wash it off in the morning as it is not meant to be kept on the skin.
+It is recommended to apply the cream at night and wash it off in the morning, as it is not meant to be kept on the skin.

 Resin Application

 Resin application is a topical medical solution that our doctors will use for genital warts removal.
-The solution works by inducing necrosis, which kills the wart without causing any pain or discomfort.
-The wart should naturally fall off within 3-4 days after application.

 Cryotherapy